Equivalences induced by infinitely generated silting modules: Introduction

-In order to construct a left adjoint, in Section \ref{siltig-as-dg} we will view $\BP$ as a dg-module over the dg-algebra induced by $R$, and will consider the endomorphism dg-algebra $B=\DgEnd_R(\BP)$ associated to $\BP$.
-Then we can construct the total derived functors $\RHom_R(\BP,-)$ and $-\dotimes_B\BP$ induced by $\BP$.
-This approach has the advantage that we can apply a general tilting theorem proved in \cite[Theorem 6.4]{Ni-Sa}.
-Moreover, $\Ho^0(B)=\BE$, hence $\Mod{\BE}$ is the heart of a natural $t$-structure constructed on $\Der{B,d}$, and we can view the functors $\Hom_{\bD(R)}(\BP,-)$, $\Hom_{\bD(R)}(\BP,-[1])$, $-\otimes_\BE T$ and $\KT$ as cohomology functors associate to $\RHom_R(\BP,-)$ or $-\dotimes_B\BP$ (subsection \ref{functors-der-dg}).
-Using all these, we are able to recover the tilting theorem proving that the heart of the $t$-structure associated to the torsion theory $(\T,\F)$ is equivalent to and to describe the restrictions of this equivalence to $\T$ and $\F[1]$ (Theorem \ref{1-silting-equiv}).
+In order to be more precise, let us start with some settings and well--known definitions.
 In this paper all rings are unital, all categories and functors are additive, and all classes of objects are closed under isomorphisms.
 If $R$ is a ring then $\Mod{R}$ denotes the category of right $R$-modules, and $\Der R$ is the associated derived category of $\Mod R$.
 If $\BP$ is a complex, then $\Ho^{n}(\BP)$ denotes the $n$-th cohomology group associated to $\BP$.
 If $\C$ is a category and $X$ is an object in $\C$ then $\Add X$ (resp. $\add X$) denotes the class of all objects isomorphic to direct summands of (finite) direct sums of copies of $X$.
 If $F:\C\to \D$ is a functor then $\Ker F$ denotes the class of all objects $X$ from $C$ such that $F(X)=0$.
 If $T$ and $M$ are $R$-modules then $M$ is \textsl{$T$-generated} if there exists an epimorphism $T^{(I)}\to M$, and $\Gen(T)$ denotes the class of all $T$-generated modules.

+Now we return to the case of an $R$-module $T$, with $E=\End_R(T)$.
+If $T$ is tilting, then the torsion theory $(\T,\F)$ associated with $T$ has $\T=\Gen(T)$.
+By \cite[Chapter 1, Proposition 2.1]{HRS} it induces a t-structure in the derived category $\Der{R}$ of $R$, whose heart $\mathcal{H}$ is equivalent to the category of right $E$-modules.
+This equivalence is realized by the derived Hom functor $\RHom_R(T,-)$, and its quasi-inverse is computed by using the derived tensor product.
+Conversely, it was proved that the heart of the $t$-structure associated to a torsion theory is equivalent to a module category if the torsion class is generated by a module $T$ which has a projective presentation $P^{-1}\to P^{0}\to T\to 0$ such that the associated complex has some special properties (it is compact and silting) in the derived category (\cite{CMT}, \cite{HKM}, \cite{MT}, \cite{PS1}).
+In particular, the support $\tau$-tilting modules introduced in \cite{AIR} admit such a projective presentation.